Laura Greene, Psy.D.

 Dr. Greene earned her Bachelor’s degree at The College of the Holy Cross in Worcester, MA before going on to earn her Master’s and Doctorate degrees in Psychology at Rutgers, The State University of New Jersey.

 Cecelia Bailey, LCSW

-Cecelia has over 9 years experience in a variety of settings with diverse clients providing both long term and brief interventions.
-She has worked within the state prison system, a state psychiatric hospital and several outpatient mental health clinics, providing crisis services, intensive in-home services, group counseling, family counseling and individual counseling.
+Cecelia has over 10 years experience in a variety of settings with diverse clients providing both long term and brief interventions.
+She has worked within the state prison system, a state psychiatric hospital, several outpatient mental health clinics and private practice, providing crisis services, intensive in-home services, group counseling, family counseling and individual counseling.

 Her areas of expertise include: anxiety, depression, teens with self-injurious behaviors/behavior issues, phase of life changes, life stresses, emotional regulation, problems in relationships, problems at school or work and low self-esteem.